-Students may, with prior approval, take courses at other accredited four-year colleges and universities in the U.S. to remove course deficiencies, satisfy certain distribution area requirements, and, with special permission, satisfy departmental or program requirements.
+Students may, with prior approval, take courses at other accredited four-year colleges and universities in the United States to remove course deficiencies, satisfy certain distribution area requirements, and, with special permission, satisfy departmental or program requirements.
 These courses may be taken either during the summer or in terms when the student is not enrolled at Princeton.
 Except for students participating in special programs, such as study abroad, an A.B. student may take no more than three of the 31 courses required for graduation at another school, while a B.S.E. student may take no more than four of the required 36 at another school.
 All such courses must be approved by a residential college dean or assistant dean prior to enrollment.
 Courses taken at other schools under these provisions will not under any circumstances reduce the number of terms of study needed to graduate from Princeton.
 A student may not earn more than two units of transfer credit in a given summer or term of leave, and may not enroll in such courses while simultaneously taking courses at Princeton.
 Applications for course approvals are available in the residential college offices.

 Students may, subject to these same provisions, enroll in courses in overseas countries for Princeton credit.
 Students taking courses in other countries must obtain the prior approval of their director of undergraduate studies and the senior associate dean for international programs in the Office of International Programs.

 Off-Campus Study—Rutgers/Princeton Theological Seminary/Westminster Choir